Dublin

 While the law allows for the detention of asylum seekers submitted to a procedure for determining the responsible Member State pursuant to Article 28 of the Dublin III Regulation,[10] the consequences of an asylum seeker’s refusal to comply with the obligation to be fingerprinted[11] are limited to the application of an Accelerated Procedure.[12]
 There are no legal provisions on the use of force to take fingerprints and CPR is not aware of any operational guidelines to that end.
 According to the information available to CPR, asylum seekers are systematically fingerprinted and checked in Eurodac in practice.
 According to CPR’s observation, accelerated procedures triggered by a refusal to be fingerprinted are a very rare occurrence.

-Even when the personal interview focuses on the grounds of the application for international protection, the document narrating the individual interview that is signed and handed out to the applicant includes a reference to the Dublin Regulation, as well as a waiver for sharing information under Article 34 of the Regulation.
+Until the end of 2023, even when the personal interview focused on the grounds of the application for international protection, the document narrating the individual interview handed out to the applicant included a reference to the Dublin Regulation, as well as a waiver for sharing information under Article 34 of the Regulation.
+Since the beginning of 2024, the document contained no such reference.

-The full extent and implications of the right to be heard in Dublin procedures has been discussed in in the national courts.
+The full extent and implications of the right to be heard in Dublin procedures has been discussed in in the national courts (see Dublin: Personal interview).

-The Asylum Act provides for the right of the asylum seeker to be informed of the purpose of fingerprinting as well as of other rights provided in the Eurodac Regulation.[12]
+The Asylum Act provides for the right of the asylum seeker to be informed of the purpose of fingerprinting as well as of other rights provided in the Eurodac Regulation.[13]
 CPR has no indication on whether this obligation is systematically implemented in practice as, to the extent of its knowledge, the leaflets distributed contain limited information on fingerprinting and on the Eurodac Regulation.
 Moreover, CPR has no indication on whether the common information leaflet set out in Article 4(3) of the Dublin III Regulation is systematically distributed.
-According to the observation of CPR, the information contained in the documents that are systematically distributed to asylum seekers by SEF[13] does not include all the information included on the Annex X (Parts A and B) of the corresponding Implementing Regulation.[14]
-Notwithstanding, SEF reported that such information is provided to the applicants.
+According to the observation of CPR, the information contained in the documents that are systematically distributed to asylum seekers by SEF/AIMA[14] does not include all the information included on the Annex X (Parts A and B) of the corresponding Implementing Regulation.[15]

 Individualised guarantees

-CPR has no indication that individualised guarantees are sought following the notification of the transfer decision/prior to the transfer of the asylum applicant to the responsible Member State as well.
+CPR has no indication that individualised guarantees are sought following the notification of the transfer decision/prior to the transfer of the asylum applicant to the responsible Member State either.

 While certain Dublin-related judicial decisions refer to the individual circumstances of the applicant as a relevant element to assess the legality of a transfer decision (for instance in order to determine if there is a risk of inhuman or degrading treatment),[17] CPR is not aware of judicial decisions focusing specifically on individualised guarantees.